Snapmoji: Instant Generation of Animatable Dual-Stylized Avatars: Method

 \section{Method}

-Our method begins with the creation of datasets for real face images and their primary-style avatars (Sec. \ref{sec:dataset}), facilitating avatar dual-stylization via Gaussian Domain Adaptation (Sec. \ref{sec:gda}).
-This framework supports 3D generation and animation of dual-stylized avatars (Sec. \ref{sec:3d_gen}).
-Loss functions and training details are provided in Sec. \ref{sec:training_losses}.
+Our method begins with creating a synthetic dataset of real face images and their 2D primary avatars (Sec. \ref{sec:dataset}), which is then used for GDA and dual stylization (Sec. \ref{sec:gda}).
+The dual-stylized avatars are then lifted to 3D and animated (Sec. \ref{sec:3d_gen}).
+Training details are provided in Sec. \ref{sec:training_losses}.